serebyakof/serebyakof/README.md

 - 👀 I’m interested in programing
 - 🌱 I’m currently learning how to improve myself
 - 💞️ I’m looking to collaborate on something interesting
-- 📫 How to reach me: send message on me pls :>
+- 📫 How to reach me: chat me on dc!! usn: deznug :>
 - 😄 Pronouns: they/them
 - ⚡ Fun fact: i'm aroace, i love playing game, i love drawing some stuff, i like coding smh, i love my homie, but i hated myself